sonar-perl/sonar-perl/README.md

 ./gradlew release
 ```

-In case the build doesn't succed, you should remove the tag from github, fix the issues in `master`, and release again.
+In case the build doesn't succeed, you should remove the tag from GitHub, fix the issues in `master`, and release again.
 But, if unsure, increment and release a new version.

 Further details can be read on the [axion read-the-docs](https://axion-release-plugin.readthedocs.io/en/latest/) page.

+After TravisCI drafted the release and uploaded the artifacts, make sure to fill in the release notes on GitHub.

 ## Next steps